anitab-org/mentorship-android/docs/How-to-test-the-application.md

 ## For running through Android Studio
 1. [Clone the repository](https://github.com/anitab-org/mentorship-android/wiki/Fork,-Clone-&-Remote) follow the instructions here.
-2. Repeat to the step 5 of **Testing on Emulator with APk**
+2. Repeat step 1-5 of **Testing on Emulator with APk**
 3. Press the Run 'app' button now as shown
 ![Run app](https://user-images.githubusercontent.com/16835617/93021832-b5e0d680-f602-11ea-8345-63aab5961895.png)
-4. Wait till the emulator loads up.
-Rest the IDE would handle ;)
+4. Wait for the emulator to load up.
+Rest the IDE would handle. ;)
-5. Now your app is ready to test the any changes you made (*ps: make sure to press run 'app' button to reinstall the app in emulator*)
+5. Now your app is ready to test any changes made (*ps: make sure to press run 'app' button to reinstall the app in emulator*)
 6. ![Sucess](https://user-images.githubusercontent.com/16835617/93021921-5e8f3600-f603-11ea-9f0c-c0825c32b26b.png)

 - Now Test the app as required. :)